iivanoo/covid-apps-observer/data/data_uk/reports/resources/doh.health.shield___1.47.709/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="doh.health.shield 3 reviews"/>
 </p>

+> Not updating.. okay...
+However I tried everything : uninstall/install , Logged in /out Called 800 ( 15min listening machine) WhatsApp (no reply ) Email ( not delivered).<br> :date: __2021-07-09 16:43:34__

+> This apps is not working in my Android mobail,,,, how can i do?<br> :date: __2021-07-08 22:37:41__

+> Have issues with number of doses displayed in the app.
+Showing 3 instead of 2.
+Shows the date i was supposed to get vaccinated (with the 2nd dose but didn't) as the day i got it and the day i actually did the second dose (one day passed the scheduled day) as the day of the 3rd dose.<br> :date: __2021-07-07 11:03:26__

+> Colours are not matching with results<br> :date: __2021-07-05 14:18:00__

+> The QR is not readable by normal QR readers which created big problems in Dubai Airport and in other international airports.
+Please solve the problem<br> :date: __2021-07-05 05:40:16__

 > My experience this app not opening help me please<br> :date: __2021-07-04 16:26:31__